battle-tactics-strategies

 The Consolidation of the "Forward Defense"

 The success at Gaza validated the Templar strategy of forward defense.
 The Order committed even more resources to fortifying the southern frontier.
 The castles at Gaza and later at Pilgrims' Castle (Athlit) became the anchors of a sophisticated defensive system.
+Pilgrims' Castle, built just south of Haifa beginning in 1218, represented the culmination of Templar military architecture.
+Its massive concentric walls, advanced water supply systems, and integrated defensive works made it one of the most formidable fortresses in the medieval world.
 This system allowed the Crusaders to control the coastal plain and dominate the trade routes.
-The strategic thinking developed during the 1198 campaign would directly influence the construction of the massive concentric castles of the 13th century, which are the architectural masterpieces of the Crusader period.
+The strategic thinking developed during the 1198 campaign would directly influence the construction of these massive concentric castles of the 13th century, which are the architectural masterpieces of the Crusader period.
+The Templars also established a network of smaller fortified posts and watchtowers along the coast, creating an early warning system that gave the kingdom time to respond to Ayyubid incursions.

 Influence on European Military Practice